Oil Leaks When Car Is Parked: 8 Causes

 2. Warped Mating Surface Of Oil Pan

-In addition to the oil pan gasket, you should check the bolts and mating surface of the oil pan if the oil leaks when the car is parked.
+In addition to the oil pan gasket, you should check the bolts and mating surface of the oil pan if the oil leaks when your car is at rest.

 The mating surface of the oil pan is the area that fits against the engine block.
-If this surface becomes warped or cracked, it can no longer make a tight seal with the engine block and result in oil leaking out.
+If this surface gets warped or cracked, it can no longer make a good seal with the engine block.
+Then oil can leak out.

-Furthermore, the bolts of the oil pan can also damage due to corrosion.
-This occurs when the metal of the oil pan is exposed to moisture, either from rain or condensation.
+Also, the bolts of the oil pan can get damaged from corrosion.
+This happens when metal of the oil pan is exposed to moisture, either from rain or condensation.

-The moisture will cause the metal to rust and weaken, leading to cracks or holes in the oil pan.
-In some cases, this can cause the bolts to come loose as well.
+The moisture will cause the metal to rust and weaken.
+This leads to cracks or holes in the oil pan.
+In some cases, it can make the bolts come loose too.

-Another possible cause of oil pan damage is poor installation.
-If the oil pan is not securely fastened to the engine block, it can cause the bolts and mating surface to become loose over time.
-This can lead to leaks, as the oil will start to seep out from the gaps in the mating surface.
+Another possible way the oil pan gets damaged is from poor installation.
+If the oil pan isn’t tightly fastened to the engine block, it can make the bolts and mating surface become loose over time.
+This can lead to leaks, as oil will start to leak out from gaps in the mating surface.

 How to diagnose warped oil pan?